 The time of day looms large, so too the time of the moon phases.
-Some lean on the New Zealand Maori calendar or Solunar Calendars to pick the best time to cast a line.
+Some lean on the New Zealand Maori Fishing Calendar A link to the calendar showing the best times for fishing, based on traditional methods used by the Maori people of New Zealand calendar. or Solunar Calendars to pick the best time to cast a line.
 Others lean on local wisdom, legends and myths to build up a guide to their best fishing times.

-After a time, much of this discussion and speculation hardens into some kind of conventional wisdom.
-This conventional wisdom can pertain to the local fishing area, or it covers the whole country.
+Much of this discussion hardens into some kind of conventional wisdom.
+This can pertain to the local fishing area, or it covers the whole country.
 Some of this wisdom even has an international base.

-Despite conventional wisdom, a good deal of my river and stream fishing is done in the bright of day.
+Despite conventional wisdom, I do a good deal of my river and stream fishing in the bright of day.

-So I wait till an hour past the time banks open their doors and wander down to fish water remarkably free of anglers; most are back at their accommodations getting in some food and telling lies until they head back to the water in late afternoon.
+So I wait until an hour past the time banks open their doors and wander down to fish water remarkably free of anglers.
+Most are back at their accommodations getting some food and telling lies until they head back to the water in the late afternoon.